pankegallery/openar/README.md

 /pages/...

-/connect - conect to wallet
+/login - conect to wallet
-/login - once connected this screen does allow to sign the login /artworks - the artwork listing
+/chain - if the wallet is set to the wrong chain the user will be asked to switch /sign - once connected this screen does allow to sign the login /artworks - the artwork listing
 /a/ - Artworks detail, using dynamic [...keys] to also allow access to individual objects of the artwork /a/[akey]/[okey] /e/ - The exhibtion detail page